Related Free Essays

 Unilever follows traditional recruitment practices involving newspapers and the Internet.

 Figure 1.
-Process Flow Diagram for Recruitment
+Process Flow Diagram for Recruitment.

 New Recruitment and Selection Plan

-Process Chart for the Plan
+Process chart for the plan.

 Figure 2.
-Process Chart for the Plan
+Process Chart for the Plan.

 Key Result Areas and Timelines

 In order to introduce the new recruitment and selection techniques, Unilever will have to spend 1 month and recruit 2 HR professionals in this field.
 It is highly suited for structured interviewing and performance testing, as well as for types of paper-and-pencil testing that focus on past experience or task preference.
-These behavioral predictors ensure reliability, validity, and little or no adverse impact against minority groups35.
+These behavioral predictors ensure reliability, validity, and little or no adverse impact against minority groups.
 The reliability of these methods consists in the anonymity of the testing system, which will help to avoid biased attitude towards the candidates; the validity consists in the fact that the information will be obtained from the candidates themselves both orally and in writing which would minimize falseness regarding the previous working experience and already existing skills.

 Choice of Selection Methods and Rationale for These

 The main selections methods are unstructured interviews and CVs analysis.
 Unstructured interviews lack focus and are poor at identifying the best candidates for a job or promotion.
 Structured interviews, on the other hand, ask job-relevant questions that can considerably improve an employer’s ability to select the best candidate.
 This section discusses how FJA (Functional Job Analysis) can be used to structure an interview so that employers selected or promoted the right person.
-It also shows how to use FJA to present a realistic job preview during the interview, thus promoting applicant self-selection and contributing to a more satisfied worker36.
+It also shows how to use FJA to present a realistic job preview during the interview, thus promoting applicant self-selection and contributing to a more satisfied worker.

 Monitoring the Effectiveness of the Proposed Recruitment and Selection Process

 The interviews with 10 people will take place after standardized psychological and performance testing.
 The control technique will be based on a comparison between previous methods and new methods introduced by the HR department.
-The main criteria will include time, effectiveness, and effective assessment of skills and knowledge37.
+The main criteria will include time, effectiveness, and effective assessment of skills and knowledge.
 This procedure will allow defining which methods applied by the HR department are more efficient and which give better results regarding the proficiency of the recruited personnel.

 Introducing Changes into Recruitment and Selection Plan